DooDoo.Love

 Play Tower Defense →

-Why it works in an academic context: It's literally a math game.
-Arithmetic and order-of-operations problems are presented as puzzles, which is exactly the kind of low-stakes practice that meta-analyses of game-based learning have associated with small but consistent improvements in engagement.
+Why it works in an academic context: It's literally arithmetic drill.
+Quick sums and differences under a clock are exactly the kind of low-stakes practice that meta-analyses of game-based learning have associated with small but consistent improvements in engagement.

-Multi-category trivia that ranges from pop culture to science.
+Multi-category trivia with a competitive twist — up to four players race in the same arena.
 Good for group play during study hall.

 Social / multiplayer games (play with friends across classrooms)